HXSecurity/TerraformGoat/aws/elastic_computing_service/ec2_ssrf/README.md

 ## Description

-This is a shooting range used to build the AWS EC2 SSRF vulnerability environment.
+This is a scenario used to build the AWS EC2 SSRF vulnerability environment.

 After building the environment with Terraform, users can obtain metadata and user data and other information on EC2 through the SSRF vulnerabilities.